avify-com/avify-takehome/README.md

    -  Link to the repository of the project.
    -  Any additional information you want to share with us.
 -  Github link to the project is required with the response email.

+## Testing

+🧪 Running Tests
+This project uses Jest and React Testing Library for testing.

+To run the tests:

+npm test